ablanco1950/Fracture.v1i_Reduced_SVR/README.md

 # Fracture.v1i_Reduced_SVR
- Detection of fractures in radiographs by obtaining the X and Y coordinates of the center of the fracture applying ML (SVR) to obtain the values ​​of these coordinates separately.
-It is applied to a selection of data from the Roboflow file https://universe.roboflow.com/landy-aw2jb/fracture-ov5p1/dataset/1 which represents a reduced but homogeneous version of that file.
+Detection of fractures in images by obtaining the X and Y coordinates of the center of the fracture applying ML (SVR).
+It is applied to a selection of data from the Roboflow file https://universe.roboflow.com/landy-aw2jb/fracture-ov5p1/dataset/1 Compared to other tests using DL for the same set of data, much better precision and training time have been obtained

 Requirements: